art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ## Convention Over Configuration

 NN uses the CoC design pattern.
-Instead of config files, the way you name and structure your directories and source-files solely determines how NN creates `index.coffee` and `namespace.coffee` files.
+Instead of config files, the names and structure of your directories and source-files solely determines how NN creates `index.coffee` and `namespace.coffee` files.

 Below is a description of the convenions.
 Scroll down further for detailed examples.